Manu343726/TTL/README.md

          int i = ttl::tuple_call( [](int , bool , char){ return 1; } , std::make_tuple(1,true,'a') );

- - **`<algoritm>`-like algorithms for tuples**: What if we need to transform the elements of a tuple?
+ - **`<algorithm>`-like algorithms for tuples**: What if we need to transform the elements of a tuple?
 What if we need to filter some elements of a tuple conditionally?
-The standard `algorithm>` library doesn't provide any way.
+The standard `<algorithm>` library doesn't provide any way.
 But TTL does!:

          auto input = std::make_tuple(1,true,'a');
          std::tuple<std::string,std::string,std::string> output;